2017, Vol. 4 Issue 6, Part A

 How to cite this article:

-Syeda Gulrez, Shivaji P Chavan, Dipak Puri and Shivaji Poul.
+Syeda Gulrez, Shivaji P Chavan, Dipak Puri, Shivaji Poul.
 Nest characters, nesting success and parental care in some birds at Swami Ramanand Teerth Marathwada University, Nanded, Maharashtra.
-International Journal of Fauna and Biological Studies.
-2017; 4(6): 11-19.
+Int J Fauna Biol Stud 2017;4(6):11-19.